8 Different Types of Jellyfish in Texas

 by Guillaume Paumier is licensed under CC BY 2.0

-Sea nettles are on the list of types of jellyfish in Texas.
+Sea nettles are one of the types of jellyfish in Texas.
 They are stinging invertebrates that live all over the world.

 They are often hard to see and look like small seaweed that pulsates back and forth.